 When it comes to dealing with separation anxiety, training is key.
 Patience and consistency in training will significantly help reduce your pet’s anxiety over time.
 The goal is to help your Dalmatian feel more secure and comfortable when alone.

-A lire également : What’s the Best Way to Prepare Your Pet for a Cross-Country Move?
+Lire également : What’s the Best Way to Prepare Your Pet for a Cross-Country Move?

 One effective method is gradual desensitization.
 This involves slowly getting your Dalmatian used to being alone for increasing periods.
 Start by leaving the room for a short while, then gradually increase the time spent away.
 This technique allows your pet to adjust and understand that you will eventually return.